FuelLabs/sway-applications/multisig-wallet/SPECIFICATION.md

 2. Reverts when:
    1. The constructor has not been called.
    2. Signature recovery failed.
-   3. The total approval weighting of owners is less than or equal to zero.
+   3. The number of approvals does not meet the threshold.
    4. The new total weighting is less than the threshold.

 ### `transfer()`